-In 2015 the total income of The Croydon Almshouse Charities was approximately £958,000.
+In 2017 the total income of the Croydon Almshouse Charities was just over £1.2 million.
 Chart 1 shows where the money came from.

 Our main spending is on the costs of running the almshouses, including staffing, repairs and maintenance, and gas and electricity.

-The next biggest item of spending is the money transferred from The Croydon Almshouse Charities to The Croydon Relief in Need Charities, which is then used to make grants to help those in need The Croydon Almshouse Charities to The Croydon Relief in Need Charities
+The next biggest item of spending is the money transferred from Croydon Almshouse Charities to the Croydon Relief in Need charity, which is then used to make grants to help those in need The Croydon Almshouse Charities to The Croydon Relief in Need Charities

 We also incur costs in managing our investments and other properties, and in the running of the charities (our administration costs).

-In 2015 the total spending of The Croydon Almshouse Charities and The Croydon Relief in Need Charities was approximately £928,000.
+In 2017 the total spending of Croydon Almshouse Charities was £871,059 (unrestricted funds), which includes the grant to Croydon Relief in Need.
 Chart 2 summarises what we spent it on.

-For reports and financial statements for The Croydon Almshouse Charities and The Croydon Relief in Need Charities see the Charity Commission website
+For reports and financial statements for Croydon Almshouse Charities and Croydon Relief in Need see the Charity Commission website.

-These are audited independently by the Charities’ auditor, haysmacintyre, and are then sent to the Charity Commission.
+The accounts for Croydon Almshouse Charities are audited independently by haysmacintyre, and are then sent to the Charity Commission.
+Croydon Relief in Need’ accounts are independently examined by haysmacintyre.
 Both sets of accounts received unmodified audit reports for the period.